omeka/omeka-s-enduser/docs/modules/mapping.md

 ![The map by query block showing a query for classes Still Image and Image, with the sidebar open to the searh query edit interface.](modulesfiles/Mapping_blockquerysidebar.png)

-You can also run a search on your public site, and from the search results page, copy everything in your browser's address bar, starting with the question mark all the way to the end of the search URL (to the right) - for example:
+You can also run a search on your public site, and from the search results page, copy everything in your browser's address bar, starting with the question mark all the way to the end of the search URL (to the right).
+For example:

 ```
 ?fulltext_search=london&resource_class_id[]=33&has_media=1&has_features=1